Khyber Pakhtunkhwa clothing: Turban

 The turban is known as the dastar which can be voluminous and long.

-Upper regions/Kalash
+Chitral

 The dress in Kalash, Chitral District is the long robe.
 The robe can either be of wool or cotton, and is referred to as the chugha or shoqa.
 This type of robe is also traditionally worn in the neighbouring Hunza Valley of Gilgit-Baltistan where the garment is referred to as the choga.

 In Chitral, the men traditionally wear mid-calf-length straight-legged loose woollen trousers which are supplemented by woollen leggings in winter.
 This links the region to the Nuristani region in adjoining Afghanistan to its west where men traditionally wore white woollen trousers reaching to just below the knees, supplemented by black tight leggings, covered by a long tunic tied at the waist.
 Men of Chitral also wear loose shirts and woollen waistcoats or coats and the Chitrali cap with a sprig of juniper tucked into its brim.